-“Humbug!” and Similar English Exclamations Posted by gary on Dec 12, 2019 in English Vocabulary, Literature, Speaking English
+“Humbug!” and Similar English Exclamations Posted by Gary Locke on Dec 12, 2019 in English Vocabulary, Literature, Speaking English

 “Christmas a humbug, uncle!” said Scrooge’s nephew.
 “You don’t mean that, I am sure?”